felixge/faster-than-c/README.md

-I mean some of the benchmarking libraries out there are really clever, they will do a few warmup rounds on your code before using the results, they will calculate statisticals properties such an mean, medium, stand deviation and other things.
+I mean some of the benchmarking libraries out there are really clever, they will do a few warmup rounds on your code before using the results, they will calculate statisticals properties such an mean, median, stand deviation and other things.
 Some may even draw pretty graphs for you.
 However, most of them don't produce raw data, and that's a problem.

 I'll show you why.
-Here is a graph comparing my current node-mysql parser with another experimental version:
+Here is a graph comparing my current node-mysql parser with another experimental version I have been hacking on:

 <a href="./faster-than-c/raw/master/figures/mysql2-vs-poc/bar.pdf">
   <img src="./faster-than-c/raw/master/figures/mysql2-vs-poc/bar.png">
 </a>

 Great!
 It looks like my new parser is 2x as fast as the current one.
+And the current one is already faster than many libmysql bindings.
+It must be great, right?

-But unfortunately this graph is exactly what is wrong with most benchmarks you will see.
+Well, unfortunately this graph is exactly what is wrong with most benchmarks you will see.
 It's the usual, here look, A is better than B, so you should use that.
-But it's completely lacking the raw data and any analysis whatsoever.
+But it's completely lacking the raw data and more importantly, the proper analysis, that you can only perform if you have the raw data.

-If this kind of results is all your benchmarking library can do, you should throw it away.
-Because if it was producing the raw data set, it could be analysed much further:
+So, if this kind of graph is all your benchmarking library can produce, you should throw it away.
+Instead, all you really need is a standalone script that produces the raw data set for you.
+In case of this graph, the data set looks like this:

 * [mysql2.tsv](./faster-than-c/raw/master/figures/mysql2-vs-poc/mysql2.tsv)
 * [poc.tsv](./faster-than-c/raw/master/figures/mysql2-vs-poc/poc.tsv)

-For example, when plotting the same data on a jitter graph, it would look like this:
+Now we can suddenly do much more with it, than comparing it based on median performance.
+For example, we can plot the individual data points on a jitter graph like this:

 <a href="./faster-than-c/raw/master/figures/mysql2-vs-poc/jitter.pdf">
   <img src="./faster-than-c/raw/master/figures/mysql2-vs-poc/jitter.png">